cmda-bt/fe-course-19-20/week-6.md

 1. Prototypes in JavaScript
 2. Hoisting
-3. Higher Order Functions
-4. Closures
+3. Closures

-* Show progress individually
 * Document your findings in the wiki (progress)
-* Work on job story
+* Work on Front-end feature

 ## Homework

-* Continue working on job story.
-HTML & CSS should be done by now, start working on the client side JavaScript Enhancement
+* Continue working on your Front-end feature.
+You should be working on your client side javascript functionalities.

 [cover]: https://eloquentjavascript.net/img/chapter_picture_11.jpg